-A less common tank design is a meander tank with one or more baffle walls arranged longitudinally in the tank as .
+A less common tank design is a meandering tank with one or more baffle walls arranged longitudinally in the tank as shown in Figure 7.9.
 The flow enters one corner of the tank and travels the length of the tank where it moves across the tank to the next long chamber, changes direction, and travels toward the outlet.
 Here it may exit or be directed again into another longitudinal chamber and flow in the other direction once again.
-The objective of this circuitous flow path is to increase the length-to-width ratio, reduce short circuiting, reduce inlet and outlet turbulent zones, and improve overall tank effectiveness.
+The objective of this circuitous flow path is to increase the length-towidth ratio, reduce short circuiting, reduce inlet and outlet turbulent zones, and improve overall tank effectiveness.
 One of the challenges of this design is to provide appropriate access ports for effective solids removal.